 If your fireplace needs stain removal, just call on our chimney and venting services professionals for prompt, efficient service.

+Q: What is the difference between Olympus transducers from the Panametrics-NDT and Harisonic product lines?
 A: These are two legacy product lines offered by Olympus, and most of these offerings have been re-branded as Olympus probes.
 There is significant functional overlap between them.
 Typically, the Harisonic probes will only be offered if there is not currently an alternative Olympus transducer available.
-Consult a sales representative for further details.
+Consult a sales representative for further details. |

 Q: What are the differences between the Olympus Accuscan®, Videoscan®, and Centrascan® transducer series?